phirni/next-frame-prediction/README.md

 This project compares two deep learning architectures for next-frame prediction on Atari Pong gameplay.
 ConvLSTM achieves superior reconstruction quality, while β-VAE+RNN delivers 10× faster inference suitable for real-time applications.
+Intially i wanted to implemented gamengen paper, but due to constraints I had concluded on this idea on implementing it on atari ping pong.

 Key Finding: ConvLSTM wins on accuracy metrics (PSNR, SSIM, MSE, MAE), but β-VAE+RNN excels in inference speed (752 FPS vs 77 FPS) and perceptual quality (LPIPS).